North Texas Scottish Country Dancing

 Tuesday evenings 7:00 PM

-Tuesday evenings 7:00 PM (1030 Elizabeth Blvd., Fort Worth, TX 76110, but please call the number above to verify calendar before coming)
+Tuesday evenings 7:00 PM (1030 Elizabeth Blvd., Fort Worth, TX 76110, but please check the URL to verify calendar before coming)

 - Beginners welcome